-You can translate Password Depot into any language and then use it with your translation in the desired language.
+You can translate Password Depot into any other language and use it with your own translation afterwards.

-Before you start work, please check whether a translation for your language is already available as a language package.
+Before you start working, please check whether a translation for your language is already available as language package.

 Creating a Language Package

-This file contains the current translations in German, English, French and Spanish.
+This file contains the current translations into German, English, French and Spanish.
 With version 16, Dutch was introduced as another default language.

-3) Extract the sib files into the Password Depot program directory (by default this is C:\Program Files\AceBIT\Password Depot 17, in older versions it is C:\Program Files (x86)\AceBIT\Password Depot 12)
+3) Extract the .sib files to the Password Depot program directory (by default this is C:\Program Files\AceBIT\Password Depot 17, in older versions it is C:\Program Files (x86)\AceBIT\Password Depot 12, for example).

-5) Save the sib files and launch Password Depot.
-When you now click in Options/General you can find your new language in the drop-down “Language”.
+5) Save the .sib files and launch Password Depot.
+Now, go to Options -> General and you will find your new language in the drop-down menu “Language”.

-6) If you want to allow us to use your translation on our website, please send us by email a written accreditation.
-Of course, we will mention you and your website and, furthermore, provide a lifetime license of Password Depot for your own use free of charge.
+6) If you permit using your translation on our website, please send us a written confirmation by email.
+We will, of course, mention you as the translator and your website and, furthermore, provide a lifetime license of Password Depot for your own use free of charge.

-Translating of “%” symbol.
-The symbol % plays a very important role in Delphi projects, usually, it is not used for displaying the percent sign but for special formatting purposes.
-Therefore all words, beginning with % must be repeated in your translation EXACTLY as they are mentioned in the source text.
+Translating the “%” symbol: The symbol "%" is usually not used for displaying the percent sign but moreover for special formatting purposes.
+Therefore, all words beginning with "%" must be repeated in your translation EXACTLY as they are mentioned in the source text.

 - English: Connected to %s as %s